draftcat

 Step type What it does

-deterministic Plain code: fetch emails, filter, route, notify
+deterministic Plain Go — fetch emails, parse PDFs, dedup, route, notify

-ai LLM inference with a skill template, budget-checked
+ai LLM inference with a skill template, budget-checked, schema-validated

 pipelines: